weso360/email-list-cleaner/README.md

 1. **Input File**: Create a CSV file containing the list of email addresses to be cleaned.
 Each email address should be in a separate row.

-2. **Run Script**: Execute the `email_cleaner.py` script, providing the path to the input CSV file as an argument.
+2. **Run Script**: Execute the `script.py` script, providing the path to the input CSV file as an argument or have 'emails.csv' file within the same directory as the .py file.

     ```bash
-    python email_cleaner.py path/to/emails.csv
+    python/python3 script.py
     ```

 3. **Output**: The script will display the cleaned email list along with statistics on invalid, inactive, and potential spam trap email addresses.